Add Storybook to your Create React App

 If you already have an exisiting React app, you can skip this step.

 Let's get started by quickly bootstrapping a new React app using Create React App tool.
-Run the following command to bootstrap a new app daily-blogger.
+Run the following command to bootstrap a new app daily-blogger

-1npx create-react-app daily-blogger
+1npx create-react-app daily-blogger2cd daily-blogger

 NPX is tool for executing NPM packages.
 It lets you invocate CLI tools available in the npm registry without locally installing.
 NPX comes bundled with NPM version 5.2+